Central Region

 • Leadership development programming

-As Bowen Center moves into primary care, we are looking at minimizing the number of days that our outpatient offices are closed to ensure we are available to see patients.
-As a result, the Center has revised our schedule to only include the 6 core holidays that typically most outpatient healthcare facilities are closed.
+As Bowen Health moves into primary care, we are looking at minimizing the number of days that our outpatient offices are closed to ensure we are available to see patients.
+As a result, Bowen has revised our schedule to only include the 6 core holidays that typically most outpatient healthcare facilities are closed.
 These include

 • New Year’s Day